Butlins Redcoats: Uniform

-To make his new army stand out, Butlin asked Norman to purchase a uniform.
-Norman later returned with a jacket in the camp colours of, blue, primrose yellow and white; however, Butlin found the look to be too authoritarian and decided they should wear red blazers with white lapels, and this became the Redcoat uniform.
-The first uniforms were made by Billie Ditchfield who became one of the first two female Redcoats (the other was Kay Berry).
+Butlin asked Norman to purchase a uniform.
+Norman later returned with a jacket in the camp colours of blue, primrose yellow, and white; however, Butlin found the look to be too authoritarian and decided they should wear red blazers with white lapels, and this became the Redcoat uniform.
+The first uniforms were made by Billie Ditchfield, who became one of the first two female Redcoats (the other was Kay Berry).

-Over the years the uniform has changed several times, but has always retained the core component of a red blazer (despite a proposal to replace them with red jumpsuits in the 1970s).
+Over the years, the uniform has changed several times, but has always retained the core component of a red blazer (despite a proposal to replace them with red jumpsuits in the 1970s).
 In the 1960s and 1970s, braid and badges were added to the blazers.
 Famous designers such as Jeff Banks and Zandra Rhodes have redesigned the uniforms.

-To mark Butlins' 75th anniversary, the uniform was re-designed very similar to the original design consisting of red blazer with dark braiding and a badge with the letters "BHC" on it (standing for "Butlins Holiday Camps") with white trousers or skirt.
-This uniform was worn throughout 2011 for the anniversary celebration, and from early 2016 it has once again become the permanent redcoat uniform.
+To mark Butlins' 75th anniversary, the uniform was re-designed very similar to the original design, consisting of a red blazer with dark braiding and a badge with the letters "BHC" on it (standing for "Butlins Holiday Camps") with white trousers or a skirt.
+This uniform was worn throughout 2011 for the anniversary celebration, and from early 2016, it has once again become the permanent redcoat uniform.

 Roles

-Redcoats work in three areas, General duties, the Kid's Club and the costume character team.
-General duties are similar to those of a tour rep in a resort – Butlins even describe the role as "The Original Holiday Rep".
-In the evening the Redcoats form part of the live entertainment team, starring in Gangshows and X Factor style game shows.
-Throughout the years, Redcoats have been expected to lead ballroom dances, stage and judge competitions, and steward theatrical performances as well as meeting and greeting guests in public areas.
-Redcoats run the children's clubs which provide sporting activities, competitions and arts and crafts.
-Each Redcoat will have many different roles to fulfil in any given week.
+Redcoats work in three areas: General duties, the Kid's Club, and the costume character team.
+General duties are similar to those of a seasonworker in a resort – Butlins even describe the role as "The Original Holiday Rep".
+In the evening, the Redcoats form part of the live entertainment team, starring in Gangshows and X Factor style game shows.

+Throughout the years, Redcoats have been expected to lead ballroom dances, stage and judge competitions, and steward theatrical performances, as well as meet and greet guests in public areas.
+Redcoats run the children's clubs, which provide sporting activities, competitions, and arts and crafts.
+Each Redcoat will have many different roles to fulfill in any given week.

 Similar staff

-Butlins remained the largest holiday camp chain in the UK, but smaller camps copied the Redcoat style of staffing.
+Butlins has remained the largest holiday camp chain in the UK, but smaller camps operate similarly to the Redcoat style of staffing.
 In the 1960s, Fred Pontin adopted the Bluecoat to represent at Pontins holiday camps, and at some point, Harry Warner decided Warners' holiday camps should adopt the Greencoat.

 Media appearances

 The ITV series Redcoats was a docusoap following the lives of Redcoats at Butlins Minehead and Bognor resorts.
-Over three series of 30-minute episodes, it shows the selection process, the Redcoats entertaining the visitors and life behind the scenes.
+Over three series of 30-minute episodes, it shows the selection process, the Redcoats entertaining the visitors, and life behind the scenes.
 The series was made by Pilgrim Productions.